craftercms/docs/source/reference/project-tools/studio/project-configuration.rst

 |

-For more information on escaping content fields, see the notes under :ref:`Variable Names and Search Indexing <newIa-variable-names-search-indexing>`
+For more information on escaping content fields, see the notes under :ref:`Variable Names and Search Indexing <variable-names-search-indexing>`

 *******************
 Publishing Comments